Airborne School

 Regardless of their branch of service, all graduates receive the United States Army Parachutist Badge, which is often called the “Jump Wings.”

-Instructors are known as “Black Hats” because of the black baseball caps that are part of their training uniforms.
+Army Airborne School instructors are known as “Black Hats” because of the black baseball caps that are part of their training uniforms.
 The caps are emblazoned with their rank and the parachutist bade.

 Black Hats hold the rank of Sergeant and are referred to as “Sergeant Airborne.”
 However, if the instructor is from the Navy they are a Petty Officer in rank because the Navy uses a different officer classification system.
+Instructors can come from any of the four military branches that attend the school, but are typically from the Army.

-Ground Week
+Week 1: Ground Week

 The first week of Jump School is all on the ground.
 Soldiers and marines learn how to safely land when they hit the ground by absorbing the impact with their entire body instead of landing solidly on the legs, which can break ankles and knees.